LIFTINGSAFETY

 3.2.3 Verification of lifting beams with moving parts.

+Some lifting beams may have a tilting or rotating mechanism.
 If the free movement of the tilting or rotating mechanism presents a hazard then it is important that the mechanism is equipped with a device to stop movement and to immobilise the load in its intended position.

-In addition to the above some lifting beams will also have movable parts; such has pad eyes that can be adjusted along the length of the beam.
+In addition to the above some lifting beams will also have movable parts, such as pad eyes that can be adjusted along the length of the beam.
 It is important that any movable part is effectively held in place when under load.
 When the spacing between these moving parts is controlled by a power source, protection devices must be incorporated to prevent crushing and shearing hazards as specified in BS EN 349:1993+A1:2008.

-1. As with the main structural calculations the verification of the restraining device can be done by calculation or by test.
+As with the main structural calculations the verification of the restraining device can be done by calculation or by test.
 Each method is detailed as follows:

-2. Test – The criteria set out in 3.2.2 should be followed in addition to the following procedure.
+2. 2.
+Test – The criteria set out in 3.2.2 should be followed in addition to the following procedure.

-After the force has been removed then the moving part and the locking mechanism must be thoroughly examined by a competent person.
 To be considered acceptable, the part and the locking mechanism must sustain the load without slippage, deformation or failure.
 After release of the load there must not be any visible defects and the device must still operate freely.

 3.2.4 Verification of ancillary items.